never-lang/never/README.md

 In practice, however, one will define a function which will convert any degree.
 The above listing presents such a function.

-In particular, Functions may invoke themselves.
+In particular, functions may invoke themselves.
 The Fibonacci function is a classic example:

 ```